kYann/StrongTypeId/README.md

 public record ProductId(int Value) : StrongTypeId(Value)
 {
-	// Needed if you wanna use your StrongTypeId in route parameters public override string ToString() => base.ToString();
+	// Needed if you wanna use your StrongTypeId in route parameters
+	// Or you can use StrongTypeId.Generators to generate it public override string ToString() => base.ToString();
 }
 ```